-The NetCDF metadata convention being used with Avizo Green is NetCDF CF-1.0 (CF = Climate Forecast).
-In order to display NetCDF metadata, you can use ncdump,
+The NetCDF metadata convention being used with Avizo is NetCDF CF-1.0 (CF = Climate Forecast).
+In order to display NetCDF metadata, you can use ncdump, either with the -h option, if you only want to explore the header with the dimensions, variables, and global attributes, or with the -c option, which additionally includes the grid coordinates:

-'''

-ncdump -h filename.nc

-ncdump -c filename.nc

-'''
+ncdump - h filename. nc ncdump - c filename. nc